When to visit the vet?

 Prevention

-Since the exact causes of CLL are not fully understood, there are no specific measures to prevent the disease.
+Since the exact causes of CLL are not fully understood, there are no specific measures for the prevention of the disease.
 However, general measures to promote the dog’s health can help minimize the risk of cancer and other diseases.

 These include a balanced diet, regular exercise, and avoidance of environmental toxins.
 Regular veterinary check-ups are important to detect and treat health problems early.